Tib3rius/AutoRecon/README.md

 $ python3 -m pipx ensurepath
 ```

-Note that if you want to elevate privileges to run a `pipx` installation with `sudo`, you have two options:
+Note that if you want to elevate privileges to run a program installed with `pipx`, with `sudo`, you have two options:

 1. Append the appropriate path to your execution command, using _one_ of the following examples (recommended):